 Passenger screening has traditionally been undertaken with walk-through metal detectors.
-In 2019, Avsec started introducing advance imaging technology (AIT) body scanners.
+In 2019, AvSec started introducing advance imaging technology (AIT) body scanners.
 Body scanners emit low-intensity electromagnetic waves that do not penetrate human skin but are able to detect prohibited items worn or carried on a person, whether made of metal or not.

-For cabin baggage screening, Avsec will be rolling out Computed Tomography, or CT scanners, to replace older x-ray technology.
+For cabin baggage screening, AvSec will be rolling out Computed Tomography, or CT scanners, to replace older x-ray technology.
 This enables three-dimensional imaging to help improve the detection of prohibited items and explosives.
 Internal baggage content can be examined on screen from a range of angles, and to higher resolution than previously.
 In addition, the new technology also comes with improved automated detection capabilities, which are based on AI technology, to further enhance and improve threat item detection.

-Such CT technology also brings with it better explosive detection capabilities and passenger facilitation and efficiency benefits, including the potential ability for traveling passengers to leave large electronic devices and powders, liquids and gels in their carry-on baggage, subject to final regulatory approval.
+Such CT technology also brings with it better explosive detection capabilities and passenger facilitation and efficiency benefits, including the potential ability for travelling passengers to leave large electronic devices and powders, liquids and gels in their carry-on baggage, subject to final regulatory approval.
 All of these items are currently being required to be removed from the bags for screening.

 Hold stow baggage screening currently includes a combination of x-ray screening and supporting explosive trace detection scanning.

-As with Avsec’s cabin baggage technology upgrades, the x-ray scanners for hold stow baggage are being upgraded to computed tomography (CT) scanners.
+As with AvSec’s cabin baggage technology upgrades, the x-ray scanners for hold stow baggage are being upgraded to computed tomography (CT) scanners.

 Automated smart lanes are being progressively rolled out across New Zealand’s tier 1 airport’s domestic and international security checkpoints.